destonkmuo/WakePromo/README.md

     Open Google Chrome and navigate to chrome://extensions.

-    Enable the "Developer mode" in the top right corner.
+    Enable "Developer mode" in the top right corner.

     Click on "Load unpacked" and select the cloned folder /WakePromo/ from your local machine.